Laurel's Tomato Growing Tips &

 Kevin presented some of his oil blends for me and my employees to try in a blind taste test.
 It was unanimous.
 Each of us picked the same sample; Kevin bottled it and named it Laurel's Blend.

 We are very exited to present it this season to go along with your heirloom tomato harvest.
-A welcome and delicious holiday gift!
+A welcome and delicious gift! $15.95.
+To order, please include with your plant order.

 Want to make you favorite gardener really happy?